A Year Of Meditation: How It’s Changed My Life and Can Change Yours Too

 - I feel “lighter.”
 It’s hard to describe but when I stopped for 10 days, this kind of uncomfortable heaviness settled in on my mind and body.

-Should you try it?
+Should you try meditation?
 Absolutely.

-Society would be a better place because people would feel better more often.
+The world would be a better place because people would feel better more often.
 More people would succeed at their goals and dreams.
 Fewer people would feel constantly stressed, anxious, and worried.

 Is meditation the single, only key to all of this?
 No, almost nothing ever is.
 BUT, it’s the necessary first step, and a key cornerstone, to making everything better.